Best Ski Helmets

 Frequently Asked Questions

 Ski helmets were used only by high-speed competitive racers for a long time, but lately, we can see the increase in the use of this piece of gear amongst the recreational skiers.
-This increase in utilization of helmets has reduced the number of head injuries by 50% and gave peace of mind to most of the parents.
+This increase in the utilization of helmets has reduced the number of head injuries by 50% and gave peace of mind to most of the parents.

 Of course, the helmets do protect you from the head bumps and lacerations, but the number of fatal head injuries was not reduced with the increase in helmet usage.
-But, despite the fact that there are no strong arguments on the effectiveness of ski helmets in the prevention of serious injuries, the helmet usage did increase drastically in a past few years.
+But, despite the fact that there are no strong arguments on the effectiveness of ski helmets in the prevention of serious injuries, helmet usage did increase drastically in the past few years.
 After all, we can all agree that it is much better to wear a helmet than to hit the ground with your bare head.

 There are a few different types of helmets available, but we divided them into 3 major categories.
 There are injection molded helmets, hard-shell helmets, and specialized helmets.
 You will notice that we didn’t make the difference between ski and snowboard helmets.
 This is because the most important aspects, protection and fit, are completely the same for these two and the main difference is in style.